 Developer shall prepare, negotiate (to the extent permitted by this Section 6.2.4 (Real Property Matters), and obtain execution by the Utility Owner of (and record in the appropriate jurisdiction, if applicable) all agreements and deeds described in this Section 6.2.4, including all necessary exhibits and information concerning the Project (e.g., reports, Plans, and surveys).
-Each agreement or deed shall identify the subject Utility(ies) by the applicable Utility Assembly Number ([four-digit number beginning with 0500]), and shall also identify any real property interests by parcel number or highway station number, or by other identification acceptable to TxDOT.
+Each agreement or deed shall identify the subject Utility(ies) by the applicable Utility Assembly Number, and shall also identify any real property interests by parcel number or highway station number, or by other identification acceptable to TxDOT.